-With more than 3,300 acres of land, there are endless possible adventures available for Scouts of all ages at Peaceful Valley Scout Ranch.
+With more than 3,300 acres of land, there are endless possible adventures available for Scouts of all ages at McNeil Scout Ranch at Peaceful Valley.
 This regional camp includes a swimming pool, two lakes, Olympic shotgun shooting range (along with world-class rifle and archery ranges), one of Colorado’s premier mountain biking courses, natural rocking climbing areas, trading post, dining hall, two themed outpost camps, and that barely scratches the surface!
 Additionally, its near Colorado Springs and surrounding areas where campers go white water rafting, hike a 14er, or explore caves.
-Three nationally accredited camps make up Peaceful Valley Scout Ranch, which is located at 7,000 feet in elevation near the town of Elbert, Colorado.
+Three nationally accredited camps make up PV, which is located at 7,000 feet in elevation near the town of Elbert, Colorado.

 McNeil Scout Ranch has hosted many events over the years and is always welcoming to groups that want to visit our camp.
 Our camp has a wide range of scenery as well as a air conditioned conference rooms with digital meeting capabilities.
 Below are just some of the events we have had at our camps:

 Please contact the Camping Department to discuss a possible date & quote.
 Due to normal Summer Camp Operations, dates between May – July may be unavailable.

 Unit-Camping designed Summer Camp for Scouts, BSA Youth (ages 11-18) for a 6-Day/ 5-Night overnight experience.

 A 6-Day/5-Night action-packed program designed to provide youth members with the opportunity to learn leadership skills and gain experience.